2008 Chinese milk scandal: Anger at political leaders

 Resentment increased towards the country's leaders due to the perception that they were not troubled by the food security turmoil faced by ordinary citizens.
 In August 2008, Zhu Yonglan (祝詠蘭), Director of the State Council Central Government Offices Special Food Supply Centre (CGOSFSC), disclosed in a speech that her firm had been set up in 2004 to source high-quality, all-organic foodstuffs from farms working under the strictest guidelines, for supply to top political leaders, their families and retired cadres.

-Premier Wen Jiabao apologised to the nation, saying he felt "extremely guilty" about the poisoned milk products, in the same way he had previously asked the people's pardon for the deaths of coal miners, polluted drinking water, and train passengers stranded by the authorities' inadequate response to the severe snowstorm during the New Year.
+Chinese premier Wen Jiabao apologised to the nation, saying he felt "extremely guilty" about the poisoned milk products, in the same way he had previously asked the people's pardon for the deaths of coal miners, polluted drinking water, and train passengers stranded by the authorities' inadequate response to the severe snowstorm during the New Year.

-Author Qin Geng (秦耕) said: "The big picture in this case was the interest of one-party rule above anything, not that they would put the safety of the people first".
-Qin concluded that the Chinese public were told by state-controlled media that the contamination of milk was a well orchestrated process, and they "are very sad, very frightened and very concerned".

 Quest for milk substitutes

 Poorer consumers reliant on local infant formula, which was approximately half the price of imported brands, had been left without alternatives to feed their children.
 Many had lost faith in local brands, with others unsure of which brands were safe.
 Supermarket shelves had been swept bare from product recalls.
 Shops in Hong Kong reported a rush for imported formula from cross-border shoppers, with some retailers reportedly rationing their stocks.
 Some mainlanders were also reportedly rushing to import infant formula from Kinmen.
 Wet nurses enjoyed a resurgence in popularity in major cities.
 Some media reports have documented that Chinese sailors and expatriates have been buying local dairy produce in Australia to send back to relatives in China.
 It had been estimated in 2018 that up to 80% to 90% of infant formula purchased in Australia was destined for China.
 Following widespread complaints and appeals by exasperated Australian parents unable to find formula for their children, Coles supermarkets resorted to locking baby formula tins away behind the Service Counter, like tobacco products, in order to regulate their sale.
-The two major supermarkets, Coles and Woolworths, placed a two item limit on baby formula purchases to curb the growing practice of bulk purchasing by predominantly Chinese customers known as "daigous", or "personal shoppers".
+The two major supermarkets, Coles and Woolworths, placed a two item limit on baby formula purchases to curb the growing practice of bulk purchasing by predominantly Chinese customers known as daigou, or "personal shoppers".
 These people would often travel in large, organised groups from supermarket to supermarket, clearing the shelves of baby formula, then make substantial profits by sending the formula to China to be sold at a significant markup.